Marcopolo1975/portfolio-project-4/README.md

 ![HTML Result Logout Page](docs/images/logout.png)
 </details><br/>

-#### Note 1: Summernote Errors
+### Summernote Errors
-When validating the Add Recipe and Edit Recipe forms I received a number of errors which were caused by the installed Summernote library which runs when using the form on these pages.
+When validating the About Page I received a number of errors which were caused by the installed Summernote library which runs when using the form on these pages.
 I could not rectify these errors given that they weren't in my own code therefore they are unresolved.

  <details>